jcreinhold/intensity-normalization/README.md

 Note the package [antspy](https://github.com/ANTsX/ANTsPy) is required for the RAVEL normalization routine, the preprocessing tool as well as the co-registration tool, but all other normalization and processing tools work without it.
-To also install the antspy package, run `pip install antspyx` before installing this package or use the `create_env.sh` script with the option `--antspy`.
-If the pip installation fails, you may need to build antspy from source.
+To install the antspy package along with the RAVEL, preprocessing, and co-registration CLI, install with:

+    pip install "intensity-normalization[ants]"

 Basic Usage
 -----------